nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 as a valid *coding for binary-files*, as images originally are.

-To create a HTML-(BOM-)file for that purpose, I modified an Eagle .ulp-script to generate a html-bom-file inserting *a table-cell at begin of each row*, here named "Eagle-BOM-List-Export to txt- css- or html-file.ulp"
+To create a HTML-(BOM-)file for that purpose, I modified an Eagle .ulp-script to generate a html-bom-file inserting *a table-cell at begin of each row*, here named "Eagle-BOM-List-Export-w-JScript-htm.ulp"

 BOM-(item-)files generated from other programs may also be used, beeing in html-format and surrounding the inserted picture-data with a blank &lt;div&gt; box with a chosen CSS-class, to insert repeated images